7 LOCAL WAYS TO ENJOY SPRING BREAK AT HOME

 1. Nature Exploration: Nature Hunts, A Day at the Park or A Tree Photo Safari

 As we all know, Charlottesville is full of amazing opportunities to experience nature, and now that Spring is finally here, it is time to do so as a family.
 Nature Hunts are a great way to get the kids excited to spend time outdoors.
 To incorporate learning into your hunt, compile a list of items you would find locally, such as wildflowers, pinecones, seeds, green leaves, brown leaves, bugs, round rocks, birds, feathers, etc. Inviting the children to participate in creating the list will also add a level of excitement as they can personally specialize what they hope to find throughout the day.
 If they find or spot a majority of the items on the list, a family trip for ice cream or some sort of reward is a fun way to motivate your little adventurers.
-A Nature Hunt not only gets the kids moving but also has them intentionally noticing their surroundings.
-And when it comes to nature, who knows what they will end up finding!
+A Nature Hunt not only gets the kids moving but also give them the opportunity to really notice their surroundings.
+And when it comes to nature, who knows what they will find!

-Spanning 280 acres, Pen Park is the largest park in Charlottesville, provides plenty of space to explore while also remaining socially distanced and is good for the young ones.
+Spanning 280 acres, Pen Park is the largest park in Charlottesville and provides plenty of space to explore while also remaining socially distanced.
 The beauty of the park and its views alone make adults swoon, but the kids can also adventure through all the park’s amenities.
 With a playground, 8 tennis courts, a volleyball court, picnic shelters, a baseball field and batting cage, as well as the 1.5-mile Nature Trail (with ample side trails,) they won’t know where to begin!
 If you have older children, they might even be interested in the Pen Park Fitness Trail, which runs alongside the Rivanna River and includes 20 exercise stations.
 Additionally, Pen Park prides itself on being adapted for the blind, handicapped and individuals of all ages.
 It can even be a whole family affair, as dogs are allowed on leashes.

 If you have little ones and the grandeur of Pen Park is a bit overwhelming for the Nature Hunt, Greenleaf Park is another gem in Charlottesville.
 This sweet park offers a playground area that includes equipment for ages 2–5 years, as well as relaxed trails and a picnic shelter.